Canvas and Annotate PRO

 Once you install Annotate PRO for Google Chrome and refresh any open Canvas pages, you’ll have access the College Edition Library and a starter Library for your own use – both of which you can easily modify and extend.
 Of course you can create new Libraries.

-The screenshot at the right shows the optional Annotate PRO toolbar docked to the top of the screen.
+The screenshot above shows the optional Annotate PRO toolbar docked to the top of the screen.
 The user has replied to a discussion post, clicked in the green Annotate search box, then typed “+” to get a list of positive comments to use.
 They have selected one specific to explanations, hit Enter, and the comment has appeared in the discussion reply ready for editing.

 In this example we’re looking at a student document in SpeedGrader.
 The user has highlighted text, as if to add a manual comment, but then they have clicked on a blue Favorite button in the Annotate PRO toolbar.